Students who studied on externally sponsored programs

 Stacey Thebodo, Associate Director, International Programs

 356 College Street

 Middlebury, VT 05753 USA

-- Hand-carried transcripts are not accepted.
+- Hand-carried transcripts are not accepted, even if unopened.

 - Do not assume your program or university knows where to send your transcript; please double check that they have the correct information.